-The crisis communication team should convene after the crisis ends to evaluate every action that was taken and the crisis communication plan itself.
+The crisis communication team should convene after the crisis ends to de-brief and evaluate every action that was taken and the crisis communication plan itself.
 It is important to learn from successes and mistakes.

 TECHNOLOGICAL HAZARDS 6: MAJOR STRUCTURE FIRE Fire